Eleanor Wachtel

 Eleanor Wachtel (born 1947 in Montreal, Quebec) is a Canadian writer and broadcaster.
-She was the host of the flagship literary show Writers & Company on CBC Radio One, which celebrated its 25th anniversary in October 2015.
-Her interviews for Writers & Company are in-depth portraits of literary figures which over the years have included Saul Bellow, Alice Munro, Michael Ondaatje and Mordecai Richler.
-Kazuo Ishiguro, author of Remains of the Day, has called Wachtel "one of the very finest interviewers of authors I've come across anywhere in the world."
+She was the host of the flagship literary program Writers & Company on CBC Radio One, which ran for 33 years.
+Her interviews for Writers & Company are in-depth portraits of literary figures who over the years have included Zadie Smith, Ian McEwan, Saul Bellow, Margaret Atwood, Michael Ondaatje and Nadine Gordimer.
+Kazuo Ishiguro, the Nobel Prize-winning author of Remains of the Day, has called Wachtel "one of the very finest interviewers of authors I've come across anywhere in the world."
 At the end of their conversation in 2013, John le Carré told her, "You do it better than anyone I know."

 Early life

 Wachtel was born in Montreal, Canada, in 1947.
 Interested in books and reading from an early age, she was introduced by her Grade 8 teacher to the works of Shakespeare and Emily Brontë.
-She found high school intellectually stimulating, "surrounded by gifted classmates with diverse backgrounds".
 She studied English literature at McGill University, where she worked for the student newspaper and was on the executive of the Undergraduate Literary Society.

-Following McGill, Wachtel enrolled ("partly by default", she says) in a master's in journalism at Syracuse University.
-On graduation from the journalism program she accompanied her anthropologist husband to Kenya.
+Following McGill, Wachtel enrolled ("partly by default", she says) in a master's program in journalism at Syracuse University.
+On graduation, she accompanied her anthropologist husband to Kenya.